paritosh64ce/microservice-compose/README.md

     docker-compose down
     ```

+- **Note:**
-- Note: While working with SQL DB in docker image for the very first time,
+While working with SQL DB in `docker image` for the very first time, you may have to do `docker-compose up` at-least twice.
+The reason is: the required DBs for microservices have not yet initialized; which in turn won't start the dependant microservices.
+Doing this will get the DBs created sequentially (by EF - check the docker logs and your mounted folder.)
+Once all the DBs get created, all the microservices will start.

 ## Branches:

 - sql-image: The DBs are hosted in `mcr.microsoft.com/mssql/server:2019-latest` container; mounted in local filesystem
-- `TODO:` az-sql: The DBs are hosted in Azure SQL DBs

 ## Dev Notes: